-You do not need to configure the time, date, or time zone for a Software Logger.
-Software Loggers use the operating system's settings for the time and time zone.
+You do not need to configure the time, date, or time zone for a Logger Software form.
+Loggers Software form use the operating system's settings for the time and time zone.

 The Time/NTP tab enables you to configure system time, date, local timezone, and NTP servers.
 Micro Focus strongly recommends using an NTP server instead of manually configuring the time and date on your system.